jck-bit/jck-bit/README.md

 # Hi, I’m Jack.

-Im a software engineer and i like building cool websites and tools.
+ i like building cool websites and tools.

 ---